ZakMiller/user-cards/README.md

 - We can get the last name by splitting a user's name by spaces and taking the last item (if this were a real project we'd be storing first and last names separately, hopefully?)

+- We're adding companies with users and never sharing a company (in an actual application a we'd probably search for an existing company before adding a new one)

 ## Project setup

 ```